Feedback

 7. In CMakeLists.txt, we want the addition of the custom files to be conditional.
 Change the last line to use the function target_sources_ifdef(), like this:

 The build will now only include the custom file myfunction.c if CONFIG_MYFUNCTION is enabled.
+This strategy is used intensively in nRF Connect SDK only to include the source code of libraries that you plan to use in your project.

 The reason for this is to limit the size of your application.
 Modules and subsystems are only included in the build when you enable the relevant configuration, allowing you to keep the application as small as you wish.